-Extension cable – you will also find a 4+ socket extension lead useful.
+Extension cable and adaptors – you will also find a 4+ socket extension lead useful.
 Many rooms will have few power sockets.
-Also don't forget to bring loads of English to French plug adaptors.

 Towels, sheets, pillows, duvets, blanket – find out exactly what is provided for you before you go.

-Clothes hangers – you’ll often find some left by your room’s previous occupant, but you can never have too many.
+Clothes hangers – you’ll often find some left by your room’s previous occupant.

 General cooking utensils - but always check if your accommodation has already provided these items.